the-peon-project/peon-docs/manual/docs/development/02_wartable.md

 ### Steamed Wine

-A PEON implementaion of vanilla `SteamCMD` with a `WINEHQ` implementation to support windows native servers.
+A PEON implementation of vanilla `SteamCMD` with a `WINEHQ` implementation to support Windows native servers.

 #### 1.0.1